Biohazard

 Frequently Asked Questions

-Some of Biohazard's most popular songs include Punishment, Judgment Night, Shades of Grey - Remastered, Down for Life, Tales from the Hard Side.
-These tracks have impressed fans and helped cement their place in the music industry.
+Biohazard's most streamed songs include Punishment, Judgment Night, Shades of Grey - Remastered, Down for Life, Tales from the Hard Side.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.